Quickstart with MITM proxy

 3. Copy Authorization Key from Levo.ai

 The Sensor package uses an authorization key to access Levo.ai.
-Follow instructions below to copy & export the key.
+Follow the steps below to copy and export the key.

 export LEVOAI_AUTH_KEY=<'Authorization Key' copied above>